 Your mind can go completely blank when you think of it.
 For those ideas that come up sometimes they wrap your career and if not, they somehow link to what you see others doing.
 I bet that’s not what you look forward to achieving if you’re looking for creative ideas.

 Everyone does it daily in their waking life.
 In most cases, subconsciously.
 All the problems big or small, can be filtered to a business idea.
 Bear in mind; a problem is not necessarily something negative; a desire to fulfil an interest falls within this category too business-wise.
 While on that note,

 In business, you often think of buying and selling, delivering a service and receiving an income.
 Those are the activities that construct a company.
 Otherwise, no business would exist without them.
 So, as you feel the need to purchase a solution of any kind, the person who sells an answer to you saw an opportunity and turned it into the business.

 Where to find business ideas?

 At a marketplace, where you can find your targeted market, most likely ready to purchase anything they want.
-Think of any place that matches the criteria; it can be anywhere.
+Think of any place that matches the criteria; it could be anywhere.
 The internet is an example of a market place.
 Soon you will find out how to leverage it to get ideas.

 Apart from that, you generate inspirations for business ideas